wanjarus/quick-autosave/README.md

 ```js
 $(".exemple").autosave();
 ```
-There is two way to create a DOM element that can be use by autosave.
-Autosave will use by the default the `action` or the `data-action` of your DOM selector for your ajax call.
-But you can overwrite it by using `data-action` on your form element.
+There are two ways to create a DOM element that can be used by Quick Autosave.
+The library uses the `action` by default or the `data-action` of your selector for your ajax call.
+You can also overwrite the ajax call by using `data-action` on your form element (`input`, `select`, `textarea`).

 ```html
 <!-- With data-action -->